loom-lab/loom-lab.github.io/_pages/about.md

   - /about.html
 ---

-The _Locally Owned & Managed_ Systems (LOOM) Lab focuses on research at the context of computer networked systems and people--a spece we refer to as **human-centered networks**.
+The _Locally Owned & Managed_ Systems (LOOM) Lab focuses on research at the intersection of computer networked systems and people--a space we refer to as **human-centered networks**.
 The lab is directed by Dr. Morgan Vigil-Hayes, currently an associate professor in the [Media & Information Department](https://comartsci.msu.edu/departments/media-and-information) at Michigan State University.

 Historically, the Vigil-Hayes research group has focused on projects that engage a wide range of human-centered networking topics, including: